MicrosoftDocs/customer-voice/fp-docs/mfp-faq.md

 ## I'm unable to change ownership of a survey.

 You can't change the ownership of a survey in Microsoft Forms Pro.
 However, if an employee (survey owner) has left the organization, the survey ownership can be changed by an administrator within 30 days.
-The employee's account must be either deleted or disabled.
+The employee's account must be either deleted or disabled to change the survey ownership.

 1. In the address bar of your browser, enter `https://forms.office.com/FormsPro/Pages/delegatepage.aspx?originalowner=[_Azure Active Directory ID_]`.
 A page opens containing surveys owned by the user who has left the organization.